 If so, they might be ready to start understanding and following instructions about going to the potty.

 Try giving them simple commands, like, "Go sit on the potty" or, "Try to wipe yourself."
 They’re probably ready if they attempt what you've asked.

 Be sure to set them up for success by having your bathroom ready.
-Since little ones often have difficulty using toilet paper, keep a pack of gentle wipes, like Mustela’s Certified Organic Water Wipes with Cotton and Aloe or our Cleansing Wipes with Avocado, nearby.
+Since little ones often have difficulty using toilet paper, keep a pack of gentle wipes, like Certified Organic Water Wipes, nearby.
 These cleansing wipes help keep your toddler's skin clean and moisturized.

 You'll also want a step stool so they can easily reach the sink.
 That way, when you ask them to turn on the water and wash their hands, they'll be able to do the task independently.

 5 Signs You Should Stop Potty Training (For Now)

 Just because your child displays some (or all) of the signs above doesn't mean potty training will go as planned.
 There are some situations when you should stop and wait before continuing with potty training.